Welcome to Walyalup

 Duration

-• Facilitated tour – 60 minutes (approx.)
+• Facilitated program A - Walyalup Places: 45 – 60 minutes (approx.)

-• Self-guided precinct walk – 60 minutes (approx.)
+• Self-guided Precinct Walk: 45 – 60 minutes (approx.)

-* If you only have two classes and would prefer to only stay for two hours, and if bad weather is forecast, you can skip the self-guided Precinct Walk.
+* If you only have two classes and would prefer to only stay for two hours, and if bad weather is forecast, you can skip the Self-guided Precinct Walk.
 If bad weather is forecast and you have three classes, we will arrange for an alternative third activity on site.

 Planning your visit